JDVila/avocado_toast/README.md

 ### Why not make a channel, and use Android's native toasts?

 That's actually a really good idea.
-There's nothing wrong with creating a channel, especially when the widget is meant to emulate functionality only found on Android phones.
-However, I wanted to create something that would have a limited connection to the native later, add nothing to the dex method count, and exist in a single `.dart` file.
+There's nothing wrong with creating a channel, especially when the widget is meant to emulate functionality only found on Android devices.
+However, I wanted to create something that would have a limited connection to the native layer, add nothing to the dex method count, and exist in a single `.dart` file.

 ### What constructors / methods / constants are in the API?